Primary schools ranked: 15 best-performing schools in Lancashire area

-The best performing primary schools in Rossendale have been ranked based on the latest academic attainment data.
+The best performing primary schools in the Burnley borough have been ranked based on the latest academic attainment data.

 Join our new WhatsApp Community to get the latest news and top stories from across Lancashire directly to your phone.

-We’ve analysed the government data to reveal the Rossendale primary schools with the highest reading, writing and maths scores.
+We’ve analysed the government data to reveal the Burnley primary schools with the highest reading, writing and maths scores.

 The overall score takes into consideration the average marks and the percentage of pupils achieving at a higher standard and the overall percentage of pupils at the schools achieving their expected standard.

-So here are the 15 best schools in the Rossendale based on academic performance:
+So here are the 15 best schools in the Burnley borough based on academic performance:

 Comment Guidelines